ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 ```

 #### Ballerina JObject
-A Ballerina binding class representing a Java class will always be implemented using the abstract object `JObject`.
-This is present inside the `ballerina/java` module of the Ballerina standard library and could be accessed as `java:JObject` if the java module is imported into a project.
+A Ballerina binding class representing a Java class will always be implemented using the `JObject` abstract object.
+This is present inside the `ballerina/java` module of the Ballerina standard library and could be accessed as `java:JObject` if the java module is imported into a package.

 To explain the implementation further, this Ballerina object will always store the handle reference of the Java object in it’s `jObj` field.